bl1231/bilbomd-ui/README.md

 ## Version History

+- 1.19.7 (5/2/2025)
+  - Improvements to the Jobs Table for NERSC deployed BilboMD
 - 1.19.6 (5/2/2025)
-  - Improvements to the Jobs Table job actionsnpm version
+  - Improvements to the Jobs Table job actions
 - 1.19.5 (5/1/2025)
   - Show MolStar viewer for Scoper jobs.
   - Make Scoper detail page more compact.